What is Pocket?

-Pocket possesses, by a very good gap, the most support among several third party apps.
+Pocket possesses, with a very good gap, the most support among several third-party apps.
 Should you desire to save articles from Flipboard, Pulse, TweetBot, the Onion, the Alien Blue Reddit Client, and other applications, Pocket is the best service to use.
 It has browser extensions for Chrome, Firefox and Safari, and a bookmarklet that works in any browser.
 For everything else, it also has an easy save-by-email function.
 Here you can view the full list of supported apps.

 Interface and Features: In all probability Pocket is the most feature-packed of its kind.
 Asides from the features mentioned above, it can also: